7 dope South African trapsoul singers you need in your life before the year ends

 Refi Sings is a singer and songwriter based in Durban.
 Her singing style has a dancehall influence and she also raps.
 On the rapper Chad Da Don’s “The Child that Survived”, she channels her inner Rihanna for a solid hook.
 She appeared on the rapper Priddy Ugly’s You Don’t Know Me Yet EP, flexing her dancehall skills.
 Not only is she dope, but she’s also working with producer Whichi 1080, one of the most exciting trap producers out now.
 What a time.

 You might know Sjava from Ambitiouz Ent hits such as “Vura” and “Ameni”.
 His album Isina Muva is one of the greatest releases of the year.
 He combines trap with mbhaqanga.
-His love songs will make even the coldest hearts fall melt.
+His love songs will make even the coldest hearts melt.
 It’s the personality in his voice and the way he drags his syllables that add to the swagger this guy possesses.
 Oh, and he can also rap really well.

 Masandi is signed to Cashtime Life, the indie label headed by the rapper K.O.
 He appeared on the rapper’s smash hit “One Time” from his 2014 gold-selling album Skhanda Republic.
 He also appeared on labelmate Ma-E’s Township Counsellor album.
 Masandi’s solo stuff is equally impressive.
-He adds a South African flavor to his music by mixing English with Zulu and Tsotsi Taal, and he sings without autotune.
+He adds a South African flavour to his music by mixing English with Zulu and Tsotsi Taal, and he sings without autotune.
 Dear Cashtime Life, can we get a full length Masandi album in 2017, please?

 Shelton Forbez is a familiar face to couch potatoes, he’s a Vuzu presenter.
 He also acts and dances.
 This year, he pulled out another trick off his sleeve when he released his single, “Smoke”.
 Produced by one of the most exciting producers right now, Whichi 1080, the beat bangs hard, with some airy synths that give the song a tranquil feel, especially mixed with his lightly autotuned vocals.
 His presenting and dancing are dope, but we hope to hear more singles, and eventually a full project.
 In 2017, maybe?